-We try really hard in our three-day Introduction to Python course (classroom or online) to make everything as relevant as possible, but at the end of the day you are going to have to learn the following important foundation concepts in Python:
+We try really hard to make these courses as relevant as possible, but at the end of the day you are going to have to learn the following important foundation concepts in Python:

 Here's the sort of code you'll learn how to write on one of our Python courses:

 # test status

 if response.status_code != 200:

 # print error message